Faster cosmological analysis with power spectrum without simulations: Motivation

 where

 and $N_{P}$ is the number of free parameters in our model.

 Equations~(\ref{eq:bias_C})-(\ref{eq:m1}) demonstrate that the fractional bias or error is smaller if the length of the data vector is reduced or the number of simulations is increased.
-However, they also demonstrate a potential bottleneck in the analysis of next-generation surveys.
+However, they also demonstrate a potential bottleneck when analyzing next-generation surveys.
 Take, for instance, the DESI survey configuration presented in \cite{DESI_2016}.
 This survey aims to produce 3D clustering measurements in $0.1$ width redshift bins between $0 < z < 1.9$.
-In several of these redshift bins, there are three distinct, overlapping tracers, meaning one might aim to simultaneously fit a joint data vector containing separate, but correlated, auto-clustering measurements for each of these tracers.
-Furthermore, due to differing observational systematics in the Northern and Southern Galactic Caps, previous surveys such as BOSS \citep{Beutler_2016} and eBOSS \citep{Alam_2021} have often treated the clustering in these two sky-patches as separate, but correlated, data vectors.
-Combined, this means we could expect to fit a total data vector consisting of 6 correlated auto-clustering statistics in each redshift bin (for now we will ignore the fact we may also want to measure and fit the cross-clustering between these tracers or sky-patches).
+In several of these redshift bins, there are three distinct overlapping tracers.
+It means one might aim to simultaneously fit a joint data vector containing separate but correlated, auto-clustering measurements for each tracer.
+Furthermore, due to differing observational systematics in the Northern and Southern Galactic Caps, previous surveys such as BOSS \citep{Beutler_2016} and eBOSS \citep{Alam_2021} have often treated the clustering in these two sky-patches as separate, but sometimes correlated, data vectors.
+Combined, this means we could expect to fit a total data vector consisting of up to 6 correlated auto-clustering statistics in each redshift bin (we will ignore the fact we may also want to measure and fit the cross-clustering between these tracers or sky-patches for now).